-In 1984 only, an immediate credit of 0.3 percent of taxable wages was allowed against the OASDI contributions paid by employees.
-In accordance with the law, this credit was implemented by a deliberate underwithholding of the employee contributions for 1984, resulting in an effective contribution rate of 5.4 percent (as compared to the employer rate of 5.7 percent).
-The appropriations of contributions to the trust funds, however, were based on the combined employee-employer rate of 11.4 percent, as if the credit for employees did not apply.
-Similar credits of 2.7 percent, 2.3 percent, and 2.0 percent are allowed against the combined OASDI and Hospital Insurance (HI) contributions on net earnings from self-employment in 1984, 1985, and 1986-89, respectively.
-The appropriations of contributions to the trust funds, however, are based on the contribution rates, before adjustment for the credit, that apply in each year.
-After 1989, self-employed persons will be allowed a deduction, for purposes of computing their net earnings, equal to half of the combined OASDI and HI contributions that would be payable without regard to the contribution and benefit base.
-The contribution rate is then applied to net earnings after this deduction, but subject to the base.
-This provision will reduce contributions for those self-employed persons with earnings less than, or not greatly above, the contribution and benefit base.
+1In 1984 only, an immediate credit of 0.3 percent of taxable wages was allowed against the OASD1 contributions paid by employees, resulting in an effective contribution rate of 5.4 percent.
+The appropriations of contributions to the trust funds, however, were based on the combined employee-employer rate of 11.4 percent, as if the credit for employees dio not apply.
+Similar credits of 2.7 percent, 2.3 percent, and 2.0 percent were allowed against the combined OASD1 and Hospital Insurance contributions on net earnings from self-employment in 1984, 1985, and 1986-89, respectively.

-Subject to automatic adjustment.
+'Subject to automatic adjustment.